IAleks94/presentation-on-reveal.js-boilerplates/presentation.md

 + Declarative:

 > React makes it painless to create interactive UIs.
-Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+Describe how parts of the application interface look in different states and React will efficiently update and render the right components when your data changes.

 > Declarative views make your code more predictable and easier to debug.

 + Component-Based:

-> Encapsulated components have their own state, and then are combined into complex user interfaces..
+> Encapsulated components have their own state, and then are combined into complex user interfaces.

 > Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep state out of the DOM.

-> In small projects, this is not as effective as the components are often unique.
-But on a large project, it will allow reuse of once created components.
+> It’s not such effective in small projects because components are often unique.
+But it allows reuse of once created components in a large project.

 ***

 ### Slide 2 "React Only Updates What’s Necessary"

-Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
+React elements are simple and cheaper to create in contrast with browsers’ DOM elements.
 React DOM takes care of updating the DOM to match the React elements.

 React DOM compares the element and its children to the previous one, and only applies the DOM updates necessary to bring the DOM to the desired state.